The Impact Intensive

 Fair question.

 The diagnostic isn’t trying to understand every detail of your business.
-It’s designed to surface structural patterns that govern how the business actually operates.
+It’s looking for structural patterns that govern how the business operates.

 Those patterns become visible quickly.
-Not because the session is rushed, but because they show up consistently across the five disciplines.
+They show up consistently across the five disciplines.

 Those 90 minutes are focused.
 You’ve already surfaced the key signals in the pre-session work.
 The session itself connects those signals into a coherent view of what’s creating drag and what needs to change.